fraxflax/fprintkill/README.md

 __DEPENDENCIES:__ <br/>
 fprintkill will always launch the cmd, but the fingerprint termination depends on the following executables: <br />
-`fprintd-verify pgrep pkill ps sed setsid` <br />
+_fprintd-verify, pgrep, pkill, ps, sed, & setsid_ <br />
 If they are not found in the path, a warning will be printed to stderr but the cmd will still be launched, even though it cannot be killed by fingerprint.
-(To satisfy the dependencies in Debian/Ubuntu: apt install util-linux procps sed fprintd util-linux).
+(To satisfy the dependencies in Debian/Ubuntu: `apt install util-linux procps sed fprintd util-linux`).

 __EXAMPLES:__ <br/>
 Lock the screen with slock, terminating it upon verified fingerprint: <br/>